isomerpages/mas-moneysense/_buying-a-home/Buying a Property: How Much Can You Afford?.md

 payments.</p>
 </li>
 <li>
-<p>If you are buying a HDB flat, you may qualify for a HDB loan.</p>
+<p>If you are buying an HDB flat, you may qualify for an HDB loan.</p>
 </li>
 <li>
 <p>How much you can borrow will depend on your lender’s assessment and rules